"Untitled" (acrylic on canvas)

 Leslie Archer is an abstract artist working and living in Washington, D.C.
 Her love of nature is the impetus for the fluidity, motion and layering found in her work.

-Mary Cash Joska was born in Connecticut in 1971.
-The artist frequented the museums of New England in her youth and later attended the School of the Museum of Fine Arts, Boston.
+Mary Cash Joska, based in Nashville, was born in Connecticut in 1971.
+She frequented the museums of New England in her youth and later attended the School of the Museum of Fine Arts, Boston.
 After schooling, Joska had the privilege of seeing many of the great collections of Europe during her career as an international model and while touring with her first husband, John Carter Cash.
-Mary Cash Joska creates abstract paintings marked by a keen interest in color, line, and texture.
-Many of her works are evocative of Abstract Expressionism and Color Field painting.
-She is now based in Nashville, Tennessee.
+Mary creates abstract paintings marked by a keen interest in color, line, and texture.

 "The Bold" and "The Beautiful" (acrylic on canvas)